fancy517/shoplimit-laravel/README.md

 Shoppers have the ability to check-in while they await in line.
 For this check-in process, the store is only collecting a first name, last name and email from each shopper.
 Upon check-in, the shopper enters a queue until it is their turn to shop.

 There is a grocery store employee located at the exit.
 As shoppers leave, they check-out with this employee.

-The following tasks are designed to test your problem-solving skills on an existing project.
-You have full creative freedom on how you want to accomplish the following tasks.

-## Project Setup

-1. Clone this project to your local environment.

-2. Copy `.env.example` to `.env`

-3. Configure `.env` file

-4. Run: `php artisan migrate`

-5. Run: `php artisan db:seed`

 ## Tasks